Chicago announces mass closing of elementary schools

 The 61 closings account for about 10 percent of elementary school facilities, according to the school district.

-“Consolidating schools is the best way to make sure all of our city’s students get the resources they need to succeed in the classroom,” said Emanuel in a statement.
+“Consolidating schools is the best way to make sure all of our city’s students get the resources they need to succeed in the classroom,” said Mayor Rahm Emanuel in a statement.

 “They keep saying that closing schools is going to save money,” said Chicago Teachers Union President Karen Lewis.
 “This will not save money.
 It’s going to cost money and it’s going to leave abandoned buildings, which is another recipe for disaster.”